 Ralph Waldo Emerson

 Dr. Nguyen Phuoc Long is a young scientific enthusiast with a combined background of clinical medicine, omics sciences, and data science.
 He graduated from the University of Medicine and Pharmacy at Ho Chi Minh City as an M.D.
 (2015).
 He completed his integrative M.Sc.-Ph.D. training at the College of Pharmacy, Seoul National University (2016 - 2020).
-Currently, Dr. Long is a postdoctoral fellow at the Research Institute of Pharmaceutical Sciences, Seoul National University.
+Dr. Long was a postdoctoral fellow at the Research Institute of Pharmaceutical Sciences, Seoul National University.
 He has joined Inje University recently as a research professor (non-tenure-track).
 He has been published more than 40 papers, mainly on respectable scientific journals.
 Besides, Dr. Long holds two patents registered in the Republic of Korea.

 He believes that integrative data-driven and knowledge-based implementation will have a significant impact on the progress of medicine.
-Up to this point, he collaborates closely with his colleagues on utilizing multi-omics platforms, including transcriptomics and lipido-metabolomics, to facilitate the advancement of translational research, preventive medicine, and precision medicine.
+Up to this point, he collaborates closely with his colleagues on utilizing multi-omics platforms, including genomics, transcriptomics and lipido-metabolomics, to facilitate the advancement of translational research, preventive medicine, and precision medicine.
 In addition, he has been involved in the establishment of model-informed precision dosing for improving the clinical outcome of patients.
 He also has a keen interest in finding the mechanisms of human diseases using a combined strategy of molecular biology and bioinformatics.
 Besides, he has optimized mass spectrometry-based metabolomics and lipidomics methods for translational and clinical research.
 Improving and standardizing analytical and computational pipelines for lipidomics and metabolomics research is also his interest.
 Last but not least, environmental pollution and the global burden of diseases have lately become his research routine.

 A background comprised of various disciplines has given Dr. Long a unique opportunity to work in various fields.
 Shortly, he would like to extend his capability to fit the requirements of the sophisticated lipido-metabolomics and multi-omics integration approaches for large-scale omics-based research of chronic and infectious diseases.